Protesters call attention to deaths of two more black men

 Many gathered around the statue of wartime Prime Minister Winston Churchill and the Cenotaph war memorial, which were boarded up Friday to protect them from vandalism.
 Officials feared far-right activists would seek confrontations with anti-racism protesters under the guise of protecting statues.

-The statue of Churchill, who has long been revered for his World War II leadership, had been daubed with the words “was a racist.”
+The statue of Churchill had been daubed with the words “was a racist.”
 Prime Minister Boris Johnson called Churchill a hero but acknowledged that he “sometimes expressed opinions that were and are unacceptable to us today.”

 Some activists threw bottles and cans at officers, while others tried to push through police barriers.
 The mostly white crowd chanted “England” and sang the national anthem while riot police on horses pushed them back.